 - Accepted: The invited user has confirmed he received the invitation by clicking on the validation link in the invitation email.

 To approve an invitation:

 - Click on the sub tab User Registration Requests of the space.

 You can also see all invitation requests from the Admin > User Registration Requests tab.

-- Click on Delete.
-It will cancel the creation of the account if the user has not already enter his password.
+- Click on Delete: It will cancel the creation of the account if the user hasn't already accepted the invitation by entering his password.

 To reject an invitation:

 - Click on the sub tab User registration Requests of the space.